Tor Nørretranders

 Tor Nørretranders (born 20 June 1955) is a Danish author of popular science.
 He was born in Copenhagen, Denmark.
-His books and lectures have primarily been focused on light popular science and its role in society, often with Nørretranders' own advice about how society should integrate new findings in popular science.
+His books and lectures have primarily been focused on popular science and its role in society, often with Nørretranders' own advice about how society should integrate new findings in popular science.
 He introduced the notion of exformation in his book The User Illusion.

 Biography

 Tor Nørretranders' mother is Yvonne Levy (1920–) and his father was Bjarne Nørretranders (1922–1986).
-Tor Nørretranders graduated at "Det frie gymnasium" in 1973 and reached a cand.techn.soc-degree from Roskilde University (Roskilde) in 1982, specialized in environment planning and its scientific theoretic basis.
-He lives north of Copenhagen with his wife Rikke Ulk and three children.
+Tor Nørretranders graduated at "Det frie gymnasium" in 1973.
+He earned a cand.techn.soc-degree from Roskilde University (Roskilde) in 1982, specializing in environment planning and its scientific theoretic basis.
+He lives in Samsø, northwest of Copenhagen, with his wife Rikke Ulk and three children.